Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Road closures

-The junctions of Cadogan Place South, Ellis Street, Wilbraham Place & Sloane Terrace with Sloane Street will be closed until Late spring 2024.
+The junctions of Cadogan Place South, Ellis Street, Wilbraham Place & Sloane Terrace with Sloane Street will be closed until late spring 2024.
+The junction of Harriet Street with Sloane Street will be closed from Monday 15th April whilst the FM Conway team complete paving to the side of Louis Vuitton.
+This section of work should take 8-10 weeks to be completed.

 Bus services